 Filling the POD is similar to previous Vincis’.
 A rubber bung right beneath the drip tip with an extra-large fill hole makes filling up a breeze and a tight seal means practically no leakage.
 Speaking of drip tips, the piece on the Vinci is a fairly large duck-bill affair and super comfortable.
 Due to the weight of the device though, you can’t simply hold the device between your lips as you would with say a Caliburn or Juul.

-It makes no sense not to compare the Vinci POD to the Caliburn seeing how obvious a competitor it is, that said, we need to keep in mind that the Caliburn is anything but new on the market.
+It makes no sense not to compare the Vinci POD to the Caliburn seeing how obvious a competitor it is, that said, we need to keep in mind that the Caliburn is anything but new on the market, although, the Caliburn A2 is pretty much the same thing.
 That said, performance is damn near spot on to the Caliburn, with a few improvements.

 First off, the Vinci POD 280mAh of battery power over the Caliburns 520mAh.
 While this may not sound like much, in real world terms would give you a full day on the Vinci where the Caliburn woud offer half a day on a charge at best.
 The USB type C charging port is also a huge step up over the Caliburns Micro-USB port.